aseeler/tp_ngs_scarabi/README.md

 # Seurat analysis
 ## Opening files in R
 Alevin analysis of all the samples was opened in an Rmarkdown file.
 Data will be analyzed using the Seurat package.
+Following steps can be seen in the Rmardown file Sample_analysis.Rmd :

-##Quality control
+- Quality control
 Visualization of the data using violin plots then selection of cells according to some criteria :
 Exclusion of the 5% of cells with the highest percentage of mitochondrial gene expresion Selection of the cells with less than 0.2% of chloroplastic genes

-##Normalization
+- Normalization

-## Highly variable data
+- Selection of highly variable data

-## Scaling
+- Scaling

-## PCA
+- Principal Component Analysis

-## Heatmap and Elbow plot
+- Heatmap and Elbow plot
 Visualization of the contribution of each gene to each PCA by heatmap And contribution of each PCA to the variance by elbow plots

-## UMAP
+- UMAP
 Neighbors and clusters were found then visualized by UMAP.
 Resolution : 0.5

-## Downloading markers for different cell types
+- Downloading markers for different cell types
 Markers were obtained from https://flower.ens-lyon.fr/tp_ngs/scarabi/Li2016/Markers.csv

-## Locating expression of genes for each cell type on the UMAP
+- Locating expression of genes for each cell type on the UMAP Using Featureplot
-Using Featureplot

-## Annotation through a different method
+- Annotation through a different method
-Downloaded gene expression data for A. t cell types from flower.ens-lyon.fr Created a dataframe with all the data, removing repetitions and using the txp2gene file to associate genes (??)
+Downloaded gene expression data for A. thaliana cell types from flower.ens-lyon.fr

 #Tools
 ##Salmon and Alevin